+Sometimes the body's immune system develops issues that prevent it from working properly.
 There are three types of major immune system disorders:

 In autoimmune conditions, the immune system attacks the healthy tissue it’s supposed to protect.
 Currently, there are more than 80 known types of autoimmune diseases.
 The most well known examples are type I diabetes, rheumatoid arthritis, and lupus.
 For anyone with these diseases, the best approach today is to work with your natural physician and nutritionist to formulate a plan of action.
-The connection between nutrition and immune health is still being researched, but we do know that vitamins like A, B2, B6, C and D play an integral role in how your immune system works.
+The connection between nutrition and immune health is still being researched, but we do know that vitamins like A, B2, B6, C, and D play an integral role in how your immune system works.
 Minerals like selenium and zinc are also important.

 Immunodeficiencies occur when the immune system’s ability to fight harmful organisms or diseases is weakened.
 Your body may not produce enough white blood cells and white blood cell levels may be low or not functioning normally.
 If you’re not careful and don’t protect yourself, you can develop this condition.
 Exposure to cigarette smoke, pesticides, toxic metals like arsenic, PCBs, and other common pollutants like toluene from nail polish can slow or weaken your immune system.